Perimenopause is the transition that females go through prior to menopause.

 Perimenopause and depression have a complex relationship.

-Not only can the effects of perimenopause cause depression, a 2003 study found that depression itself may lead to early-onset perimenopause.
+Not only can the effects of perimenopause cause depression, a

 The studyfound that women with “significant symptoms of depression in their late 30s and early 40s” were more likely to enter perimenopause before their 45th birthday than women who hadn’t experienced depressive symptoms.